History of Beta-1,3/1,6-Glucan Research

 This research, including adjuvants, vaccines and cancer, has been sponsored partially by the State of Nevada in conjunction with Nutritional Scientific Corporation, manufacturers of the original NSC-24 oral dietary supplement with Beta glucan which first evolved from the earlier Baylor College of Medicine research on orally administered Beta glucan.
-Other researchers, including Dr. V. Vetvicka and Dr. Gary Ostroff , are exploring Beta glucan in anthrax and other conditions, in addition to vaccine adjuvant and immunotherapy research directed by Dr. Kenneth W. Hunter, Jr. at the University of Nevada School of Medicine.
+Other researchers, including Dr. V. Vetvicka and Dr. Gary Ostroff , are exploring Beta glucan in anthrax and other conditions, come with clinical studies, in addition to vaccine adjuvant and immunotherapy research directed by Dr. Kenneth W. Hunter, Jr. at the University of Nevada School of Medicine.

 Note on various Glucan forms: Beta 1,3/1,6-D glucan is a baker’s yeast-derived beta glucan with a Beta 1,6 linkage (4-8%) and the molecule skewed to the right.
 MG Glucan is a specially processed proprietary isolate form of microparticulate Beta 1,3/1,6 glucan that is uniform homogeneous and non-aggregated/non-agglomerated purified Beta 1,3-D glucan that does not reaggregate after the digestive process.
 “PGG-glucan” is poly-[1,6]-B-D-glucopyranosyl-[1-3]-B-D-glucopyranose (b-1,6/1,3-glucan).